-Could I still talk on my phone while driving?
+Can I still talk on my phone while driving?

-Could I touch my cellphone to dial a number or receive or end a call?
+Can I touch my cellphone to dial a number or receive or end a call?

-Would I be required to purchase a hands-free accessory, such as a mount or bracket?
+Am I be required to purchase a hands-free accessory, such as a mount or bracket?

-No. The proposed law simply states that a driver cannot hold or support a mobile phone.
+No. The law simply states that a driver cannot hold or support a mobile phone.
 A phone can be left on a vehicle's console, a front seat, etc. However, for the safety of all Georgians, state and local law enforcement recommend the purchase and use of a hands-free device if using a mobile phone while driving.

 Many online retailers offer a Bluetooth adapter for vehicles without Bluetooth or similar technology built into the vehicle.
 These adapters can be found at local retailers or online by searching 'Bluetooth hands-free car kit' in an internet search engine.

 – First conviction: $50, one point on a license;

 – Second conviction: $100, two points on a license;

 – Third and subsequent convictions: $150, three points on a license.

-Could I talk to someone via video telephony apps, such as FaceTime or Skype, if doing so 'hands-free?'
+Can I talk to someone via video telephony apps, such as FaceTime or Skype, if doing so 'hands-free?'

 No. The proposed hands-free driving law states that a driver shall not 'record or broadcast a video' on any mobile phones, iPads, computers, etc. while operating a vehicle.